-Since the introduction of in-vitro fertilization, or IVF, into mainstream medicine, approximately five-million babies have been born via this remarkable technology.
-We are proud to state that our practice, Pacific Fertility Center – Los Angeles (PFCLA), can trace its root to the inception of IVF as a publicly available medical option, as our founders were also the team that pioneered the nation’s first private in-vitro fertilization center.
-When you entrust the future of your family to PFCLA, you are turning to fertility experts who have directly been responsible for the births of thousands of children while helping to influence the births of tens of thousands of others through their innovations and contributions to their field.
+Since the introduction of in-vitro fertilization or IVF, into mainstream medicine, approximately five-million babies have been born via this remarkable technology.
+We are proud to state that our practice, Pacific Fertility Center - Los Angeles (PFCLA), can trace its root to the inception of IVF as a publicly available medical option, as our founders were also the team that pioneered the nation’s first private in-vitro fertilization center.
+When Intended Parents entrust the future of their families to PFCLA, they are turning to fertility experts who have directly been responsible for the births of thousands of children while helping to influence the births of tens of thousands of others through their innovations and contributions to their field.

 As trusted experts in the field of infertility treatment, our fertility doctors carefully evaluate IVF candidates at our Los Angeles, CA practice to ensure that they will benefit from IVF.
 Unfortunately, not all patients are good candidates for IVF.
 If our doctors feel that a certain patient will not benefit from IVF, they advise her honestly and openly of this fact and recommend alternative methods of treatment.

 Are you a good candidate for IVF?
-While the following blog post will give you a rough idea of the qualifications a suitable candidate should possess, the only way to know for certain whether IVF is the right option for you is to meet with one of our fertility specialists for a confidential consultation.
-We invite you to schedule yours today.
+The following article will give you an idea of the qualifications a suitable candidate should possess, the only way to know for certain whether IVF is the right option for you is to meet with a fertility specialist for a consultation.
+Contact us today to get started.

 Suitable Candidates for IVF